Flagsmith/flagsmith-docs/docs/deployment/overview.md

 Once this task has run you will see data coming into the Organisation API Usage area.

+You will need to generate some flag evaluations within our SDKs to start to see [Flag Analytics](/advanced-use/flag-analytics.md) data coming into the influx database.

 ## API Telemetry

 Flagsmith collects information about self hosted installations.
 This helps us understand how the platform is being used.